Rigidity of $SU_n$-type symmetric spaces: Introduction

 All the manifolds we consider in this paper will be smooth and closed.
 We follow the convention that the rough Laplacian is $\Delta h= \mathrm{tr}_{12}(\nabla^{2}h)$ and it therefore has a non-positive spectrum.
 The curvature tensor is

 \\ The curvature operator on symmetric tensors ${\mathrm{Rm}:s^{2}(T^{\ast}M)\rightarrow s^{2}(T^{\ast}M)}$ is defined by

 where $\{E_{i}\}$ is a local orthonormal frame.
 When referring to symmetric spaces we adopt the convention of only referring to the manifold with the Riemannian symmetric space metric implicitly understood.
-Occasionally we will perform tensor calculations using indices and we will use the Einstein summation convention that repeated indices are to be summed over.\\ \\ \textit{Acknowledgements:}\\ \\ We would like to thank Paul-Andi Nagy for his interest in our work, discussions about the paper \cite{PS}, and for bringing the reference \cite{DerdGal} to our attention.
+Occasionally we will perform tensor calculations using indices and we will use the Einstein summation convention that repeated indices are to be summed over.\\ \\ \textit{Acknowledgements:}\\ \\ We would like to thank Uwe Semmelmann and Paul-Andi Nagy for their interest in our work, discussions about the paper \cite{PS}, and for bringing the reference \cite{DerdGal} to our attention.
+We would like to thank Paul Schwahn for bringing a small error in our original proofs of Lemma 4.8 and Lemma 4.9 to our attention.